theodo/scrumble/README.md

 # Scrumble [![Circle CI](https://circleci.com/gh/theodo/scrumble.svg?style=svg)](https://circleci.com/gh/theodo/scrumble)

-[Scrumble](https://theodo.github.io/scrumble/) is an app to:
+[Scrumble](https://theodo.github.io/scrumble/) is an app we use at Theodo Academy to perform faster daily Scrum tasks:
-- update your burndown chart
-- send your daily mails

-It is connected to your Trello board and GoogleApps account.
+It is connected to your Trello board and GoogleApps account and helps to:
+- Update your burndown chart
+- Send daily reports to your client ([what is a daily report?](http://www.theodo.fr/blog/2015/10/you-want-to-do-scrum-start-with-daily-reports/))
+- Fill Satisfaction survey

 ## Installation